 But technology is there for your help.
 With a simple filter, you can make Gmail send all the nuisance and annoying forwarded emails to the trash straight away.

 You can create a filter that will send instructions to Gmail to immediately delete the emails from a particular sender or the ones that carry a specific word.
 Find the Filters and Blocked Addresses option in the Gmail settings and use it.

 Reporting an email to spam isn’t the right option for every email.
 Spam is usually meant for reporting real junk emails like mass mail sent out for financial gain.
 You can also hit spam on the emails whose senders aren’t easily identified.
 If you are being bothered by a single sender, you can easily block them.

 When you add a sender to the block list, the emails from him go straight to the spam folder.
 To block a sender, open an email sent by them and click on the more option.
 You can find it next to the reply option.

 In the menu, you will find the option of blocking a name, select it.
 Now, click on Block for confirming the action.
 That’s it, the sender is blocked.
 Now you will not receive any more annoying emails from that person.

 Block Using A Rule In Gmail

 You can also block an entire domain if you enter the domain of the sender.
-If you want to use this option for more than one emails, separate them with the separator.
+If you want to use this option for more than one email, separate them with the separator.
 You can find the separator between the backspace and enter keys.
 Press the slash key with Shift to insert the separator.

 After you have entered the email address, click on create filter option.
-A dialogue box will appear, select delete and the create filter.
+A dialogue box will appear, select delete and create a filter.
 This is how you block an email from a sender using a rule in Gmail.